GeoEmma/Underwood-global-change-drivers-accelerate-biodiversity-loss-2026/README.md

-**Figures (transparency for review).** Final manuscript figures were assembled from a mix of R, QGIS and Canva; R outputs are the analytical originals and differ visually from the published versions (fonts, colours, annotation, cropping).
+**Figures (transparency for review).** Final manuscript figures were assembled from a mix of R, QGIS and Canva; R outputs are the analytical originals and differ only visually from the published versions (fonts, colours, annotation, cropping).

 | Manuscript figure | Produced with | Source in this repository |